 What is Atrial Fibrillation?

 Atrial fibrillation is caused by an issue in the heart’s electrical system, particularly in the atria, which are the upper chambers of the heart.
-When the heart’s electrical impulses become disorganized, it leads to an irregular heartbeat, known as arrhythmia.
-This can cause the heart to beat too fast, …
+When the heart’s electrical impulses become disorganized, it leads to an irregular heartbeat, known as …